scverse/anndata/docs/api.md

 APIs in the experimental module are currently in development and subject to change at any time.
 ```

-Two classes for working with batched access to collections of many {class}`AnnData` objects or `.h5ad` files.
+Classes for working with batched access to collections of many {class}`AnnData` objects or `.h5ad` files.
 In particular, for pytorch-based models.

 ```{eval-rst}